jbkimble/portfolios/template.markdown

 periods of time as well as staying late after class.
 He had a positive attitude even when we would run into issues and that made for a positive working environment.
+Jon,

+* It was awesome working with you on the Enigma project.
+You had a lot of great insights and provided a major contribution overall.
+You are thoughtful, insightful, and always willing to listen others; all of which were on display during the course of the project.
+I was particularly impressed with the amount of thought that would go into anticipated logic overnight.
+It was clear that you were organized, and cared about the success of the team.
+You were a team-player throughout, but this was particularly on display at the end, when you agreed to take on the crack functionality alone.
+I've noticed that you are always willing to contribute to the community as a whole in the same manner you contributed to our team.
+Although minor and seemed to be a isolated issue (this would be feedback for the whole team), when you are feeling lost or misunderstanding, don't hesitate to speak up.
+Overall, it was great working with you, and I hope we get to do it again in the future.

 #### HeadCount